ajg/ez/README.md

-ez
+EZ
 ==

-A Go Package for Easy, Powerful Tests and Benchmarks
+A Go Package for Easy, Powerful Tests and Benchmarks, written by [Alvaro J. Genial](http://alva.ro).